 - If the injury or suspension is a very long one, you probably want to transfer this player out entirely.

 - Each week you must decide the best possible starting XI.
-Select the players you think have the best potential to score points.
+Select the players you think to have the best potential to score points.

-Suspended or injured players are colour-coded (see the previous picture).
+Suspended or injured players are color-coded (see the previous picture).
 Players are often also doubts.
 When you click the yellow notification icon, the popup will tell you the probability for the player to feature.

 Remember, that you can only make only one free transfer every week.
 You can make more if you want, but extra transfers will cost -4 points.
 If you find yourself getting minus points every gameweek, you are not planning your team properly.
 Read more about this from the article: FPL strategy tips.

 You can always make changes inside your team without any penalties.
 You can change the formation, move players to different positions etc. But once you remove a player from your team and bring in a new one, it’s a transfer.

 Formation comes naturally with the player selection.
 The following ones are allowed: 4-4-2, 4-5-1, 4-3-3, 3-5-2, 5-3-2, 5-4-1 and 5-2-3.
 Only one of your goalkeepers is playing.